lillallol/temp/README.md

 <summary>Having to compile is better than using comments, because the majority of the
 community has choosen it.</summary>

-And McDonald's make the best burger since the majority is eating there.
+And McDonald's make the best burgers since the majority is eating there.
 This is a logical fallacy called [argumentum add poppulum](https://en.wikipedia.org/wiki/Argumentum_ad_populum).
-If something is done by the majority is not a proof that it is the objectively better solution.
+The fact that something is done by the majority is not a proof that it is the objectively better solution to a problem.
 The question remains though:

 > Why the majority compiles when comments are objectively better?

 TypeScript became open source in 2012[0](https://en.wikipedia.org/wiki/TypeScript#History).
-The no compile method for TypeScript, i.e. improting types from `.ts` files in `.js` files via JSDoc imports was enabled in TypeScript 2.9 [0](https://github.com/microsoft/TypeScript/issues/22160)[1](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-9.html#import-types) which as can be seen from npmjs was published in 2018 [2](https://www.npmjs.com/package/typescript/v/2.9.1).
-This is 6 years difference.
+The no compile method for TypeScript, i.e. improting types from `.ts` files in `.js` files via JSDoc imports was enabled in 2018\[[0](https://github.com/microsoft/TypeScript/issues/22160)\]\[[1](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-9.html#import-types)\]\[[2](https://www.npmjs.com/package/typescript/v/2.9.1)\].
+By that time everyone was compiling `.ts` to `.js`.
+To make matters even worse, the overwhelming majority of people are not aware that you can import types via JSDoc comments, and people, regardless of their seniority level, have the misconception that the no compile method lacks when compared to the compile method.
+It is not by chance that the no compile method is not a thing in the TypeScript documentation web site.

 > But JSDoc has been a thing since 1999 [3](https://en.wikipedia.org/wiki/JSDoc)

-JSDoc (without TypeScript) is a tool for documentation and and not for static typing.
-It is way much more verbose and has less features than TypeScript.
+JSDoc (without TypeScript support) is a tool for documentation and and not for static typing.
+It is way much more verbose and has less features than TypeScript, regarding static typing.
 </details>

 </details>